-It marks one of my first pieces that evolves around another woman’s very specific fate.
+It marks one of my first pieces that evolve around another woman’s very specific fate.
 I focussed thereby on a very narrow window of her everyday life and struggle.
-I have since then explored an array of typical female topics from different socio-economic statues and cultural backgrounds.
-Some are in song form, other are spoken word or musical poetry pieces.
-The paths of women, their stories and their dreams, have always intrigued me.
+I have since then explored an array of typical female topics from different socioeconomic statuses and cultural backgrounds.
+Some are in song form, others are spoken word or musical poetry pieces.
+The paths of women, their stories, and their dreams have always intrigued me.
 In a patriarchal society, we face completely different challenges than men.
-As a writer and a woman myself, I have experienced many traumatic events, unexpected changes and terrible losses.
+As a writer and a woman myself, I have experienced many traumatic events, unexpected changes, and terrible losses.
 So even if I haven’t made that exact experience personally, I try to deeply empathise.
-Often through images I then research and reimagine what those struggles may be.
+Often through images, I then research and reimagine what those struggles may be.

 Listen to a full-length recording of the song here:

 Although I have never worked as a prostitute, the lyrics of Candy’s Caravan actually mirror a combination of different experiences, made during my student years in Hamburg, Germany.
 Another influence is my theatre background, most obvious in the usage of dialogue.
 I worked for two small theatres on the famous Reeperbahn in St. Pauli, Hamburg and these experiences definitely coined the piece.